aryanbaranwal001/nim_dapp/README.md

 - `Finished`: Game completed, funds distributed

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## ⚠️ Disclaimer

-**This software is for educational and entertainment purposes.
-Users are responsible for:**
-- Understanding Ethereum transaction costs and risks
-- Securing their private keys and MetaMask accounts
-- Complying with local laws regarding online gaming
-- Understanding that ETH stakes can be lost